metabrainz/musicbrainz-server/INSTALL.md

         sudo apt-get install git

-5. Redis
+5. Valkey

-    Sessions and cached entities are stored in Redis, so a running Redis server is required.
-Redis can be installed with the following command and will not need any further configuration:
+    Sessions and cached entities are stored in Valkey, so a running Valkey server is required.
+Valkey can be installed with the following command and will not need any further configuration:

-        sudo apt-get install redis-server
+        sudo apt-get install valkey

+    We don't require a specific Valkey version, since the commands we use are very basic.
+Redis should also be fully compatible, though it's no longer tested.

     The databases and key prefix used by musicbrainz can be configured in lib/DBDefs.pm.
-The defaults should be fine if you don't use your redis install for anything else.
+The defaults should be fine if you don't use your Valkey install for anything else.

 6. Node.js (at least version 20.9.0) and Yarn